psf/requests/docs/user/quickstart.rst

 Redirection and History
 -----------------------

-Requests will automatically perform location redirection while using impodotent methods.
+Requests will automatically perform location redirection while using idempotent methods.

 GitHub redirects all HTTP requests to HTTPS.
 Let's see what happens::